 Receivable default risks are all but eliminated by means of the preventive assessment of the creditworthiness of non-OEM customers as well as the ongoing monitoring of compliance with agreed payment deadlines for all customers.
-Despite the diesel issue at Volkswagen AG, we still consider the default risk of the receivables from the Volkswagen Group to be very low.
 Monitoring and creditworthiness assessments are also carried out regularly with respect to suppliers.
 Replacement suppliers are built up if critical trends are identified.